-The Voluntary Stewardship Program (VSP) is an alternative approach for counties to protect critical areas on agricultural lands.
-Instead of enacting further critical areas regulation on agricultural lands, the VSP allows the county to work closely with stakeholders to develop voluntary, site-specific stewardship plans.
+The Voluntary Stewardship Program is an alternative approach for counties in Washington State to protect and enhance environmentally critical areas while maintaining and improving the long-term viability of local agriculture.
+Instead of enacting further critical areas regulation for agricultural activities, the VSP allows a technical assistance provider to work with agricultural operators to develop voluntary, site-specific stewardship plans.

-One of the benefits of the VSP planning process is that it's a local, grassroots planning effort.
-It also integrates programs that may already exist in the county, such as the Open Space Tax Program, Transfer and Purchase of Development Rights, and Agritourism.
+The VSP integrates programs that already exist in the county, including Open Space Tax Program, Transfer and Purchase of Development Rights, and Agritourism.